dailydotdev/ts-ioredis-pool/README.md

 export const ioRedisPool = new IORedisPool(ioRedisPoolOpts)
 ```

 A more anonymous way of executing redis commands.
-This allows you access to the ioredis commands while also managing the acquisition and release of the connections from the pool for you so you don't have to worry about it.
+This allows you access to the ioredis client methods while also managing the acquisition and release of the connections from the pool for you so you don't have to worry about it.

 ```typescript
 // assuming you already have an IORedisPool instance